Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 It is common to experience uncontrollable shaking after the placenta delivery.
 This is just the body's normal reaction to the hormonal changes that take place after birth.
 It can sometimes interfere with your ability to hold your baby.
 It usually lasts only a few minutes and wrapping yourself with blankets from a warmer will help keep you comfortable until it subsides.

 After the placenta delivery, you may wish to see or keep it.
-Remember that some hospitals will sell your placenta if you don't claim it.
-If you’re not okay with medical research on your placenta, then tell your care provider you want to dispose of it yourself.
+Some hospitals will sell your placenta if you don't claim it.
+If you do not wish medical research to be performed on your placenta, then tell your care provider you want to dispose of it yourself.

 Planting the placenta is one option.
-You should dig a hole at least 16 inches deep and bury the placenta.
+Dig a hole at least 16 inches deep and bury the placenta.
 You must wait a year before trying to plant a tree or anything over it because it will be too rich and may kill the plant.
 You can save the planting for your baby's first birthday.

 Best wishes and enjoy your new family!